 If you’re bathing your toddler in a bathtub, don’t put them right before the running water.
 This is because the temperature of the water can change, and the level of the water too can get very deep.
 And that’s not all!
 The sound of gushing water itself turns out to be slightly intense for certain babies.
 So make sure you follow the necessary precautions before you take your toddler for their bath time.

 Another thing that you should ensure is the safety of the tub.
 Usually, bathtubs tend to be a bit too slippery.
-So always place a rubber mat on it for a safe and secure seating.
-You can always use a cushioned sprout cover or a well-covered hand towel.
+So always place a rubber mat on it for safe and secure seating.
+You can use a cushioned sprout cover or a well-covered hand towel.
 Both these items will protect your child against painful bumps.

 Comfortably warm water

 While bathing your child, make sure the bath water is pleasantly warm.
 You can test it with your fingers or your elbows to check the level of heat.
 Usually, both babies and toddlers prefer a more cooling tub than adults.
-So always make it appoint to ensure that the water is entirely lukewarm.
+So always make it a point to ensure that the water is entirely lukewarm.

 Fill adequate amounts of water in the tub

 While filling water in the container, make sure you add the sufficient amounts.
 Usually, two to four inches of water (while sitting) is ideal for both babies and older kids.
-So as you fill up the tub, make sure the water is not more than waist-high.
+So as you fill-up the tub, make sure the water is not more than waist-high.

 Only use plain water

 Always use plain water bathing toddlers and newborns.
-In case you want to clean the skin folds and the diaper area more thoroughly, use more water and gently rub those areas.
+In case you want to clean the skin folds and the diaper area more thoroughly, use more water, and gently rub those areas.
 But in any situation, avoid using soaps and shampoos.
 While both soaps and shampoos tend to give a cleaner feel, they end up drying the skin of your baby and leading to rashes.

-However, in case, you have to’ use soap and have no other option, try using a mild one and apply it sparingly.
+However, in case you have to’ use soap and have no other option, try using a mild one and apply it sparingly.
 Also, while you do that, do not let your child sit in the soapy water for too long.
 You can do this by playing with them at the beginning of their bath and then save up the shampoo/soap for the end.

-Plan the timing
+Plan the baby bath time

-When you bathe your child, do not bathe them more than a few times every week.
+When you bathe your child, do not wash them more than a few times every week.
 If you end up over-doing on the bathing regime, you’ll inadvertently cause their skin to dry up.
 So pick an ideal time during the day when your child is not hungry and slightly more restless.
 You can also try them bathing during the evening (an hour before you feed them) because the warm water will make them feel drowsy and help them settle for sleep.

 How to bathe a baby is not tough.
 It’s just a skill.
 Once you follow these guidelines, bathing your baby will be a lot easier than ever!
-For more to learn click the link.
+For more to learn, click the link.